Are you looking for the best JavaScript web scraping library for your next project? You've come to the right place!

 - Full support for JavaScript execution.

-- Suitable for scraping complex websites like those using infinite scrolling.
+- Ideal for scraping complex dynamic web pages with features like infinite scrolling.

 - Active community.